Hateley Heath: History

-In January 1992, an Express & Star report claimed that Hateley Heath had some of the worst crime rates in the region.
+In January 1992, an Express & Star report claimed that Hateley Heath had some of the worst crime rates in the West Midlands.
 It was estimated that six out of ten children living in Hateley Heath were involved in crime.
 Joyriding, burglaries, theft and vandalism were just some of the many problems that were reported to be plaguing the area.
 Several shopkeepers had closed their stores due to extensive theft and vandalism.
-In 1991 alone, no less than 1,006 crimes were recorded on the estate - an average of once in just over eight hours.
+In 1991 alone, 1,006 crimes were reported on the estate - an average of once in just over eight hours.
 Car thefts and break-ins were the most common crime in the area, followed closely behind by burglaries and vandalism.
-During the year, 48 people who lived on the estate were arrested on suspicion of various criminal offences, though it is unknown how many of these arrests resulted in a conviction.
-What is known is that all but three of the people arrested were aged under 25.
-Unemployment and social deprivation were blamed for the decline of Hateley Heath, with an unemployment rate of 14.9% in 1991, when the national rate was below 10%.
+During the year, 48 people who lived on the estate were arrested on suspicion of various criminal offences - all but three of the people arrested were aged under 25.
+Unemployment and social deprivation were blamed for the decline of Hateley Heath, with an unemployment rate of 14.9% in 1991 - well above the national average at the time.
 However, parts of the nearby towns of Smethwick and Tipton had an even higher unemployment rate at this time, when Britain was in recession.

 Hateley Heath has since improved with the aid of local community projects.
 Private housing was built on the site of the demolished flats.
 Most of the remaining homes have been comprehensively refurbished, while a small section of the northern part of the estate was demolished in the early 2010s.